cnp3/ebook/principles/reliability.rst

 .. warning::

    This is an unpolished draft of the third edition of this e-book.
-If you find any error or have suggestions to improve the text, please create an issue via https://github.com/CNP3/ebook/issues?milestone=1
+If you find any error or have suggestions to improve the text, please create an issue via https://github.com/CNP3/ebook/issues?milestone=1 or help us by providing pull requests to close the existing issues.

 The first step when building a network, even a worldwide network such as the Internet, is to connect two hosts together.
 This is illustrated in the figure below.